Kloudtek/letsencrypt-offlinebot/README.md

 # letsencrypt-offlinebot
-Library designed to allow creation and provisioning of certificates for offline domains.
+Java Library designed to allow creation and provisioning of certificates for offline domains.